 Maintenance Requirements: Regular vacuuming and dust mopping.
 Occasional cleaning with a hardwood floor cleaner.
 Floors can be refinished if needed.

-Bamboo flooring is an ecofriendly and economical alternative to natural hardwood flooring.
+Buying a bamboo floor is an eco-friendly and economical alternative to purchasing natural hardwood flooring.
 This flooring looks similar to hardwood but is actually 3x harder and more durable than hardwood flooring.
-It can be used in higher traffic areas such as kitchens and stands up to kids and pets.
+Bamboo floors can be used in higher traffic areas such as kitchens and stands up to kids and pets.
 Unlike most hardwoods, it can be installed in basements.
 Bamboo is a rapidly renewable resource and bamboo flooring is a sustainable building material.

 Pros: Bamboo flooring is available in premium plank widths, like hardwood flooring but it often costs less.
 It goes well with most décor styles and homes with bamboo flooring sell faster than those with carpet.